awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 ## Editing settings for your NFS file share<a name="edit-storage-class"></a>

-You can edit the storage class for your Amazon S3 bucket, file share name, object metadata, squash level, export as, ans automated cache refresh settings\.
+You can edit the storage class for your Amazon S3 bucket, file share name, object metadata, squash level, export as, and automated cache refresh settings\.

 **To edit the file share settings**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **File shares**, and then choose the file share that you want to update\.